tbrockman/xpmint/README.md

     }
 })

-// setUserId() is optional, but ensures that the same user
+// userId is part of the calculation for which group
-// can be assigned the same group across different clients xpmint.setUserId('example-user-id')
+// a user will be assigned to
-// if not set, user id will default to the one xpmint generates internally
+xpmint.setUserId('example-user-id')

 // get the group for our current user const group = xpmint.getExperimentGroup('test')